Rheannone/Basic-Webcam/README.md

 # Basic-Webcam
 📸 📸 📸 A basic exploration of the webcam using HTML and Javascript.

-This is a small sandbox to experiment with a VanillJs webcam canvas.
+This is a small sandbox to experiment with a VanillaJs webcam canvas.